NCERT Solutions for Class 11 Chemistry Chapter 4 - Chemical Bonding and Molecular Structure

 $K = 2,8,8,1$ having 1 electron in the valence shell, and it can donate 1 electron to get to the nearest noble gas configuration.

-$S = 2,8,6$ having 6 electrons in the valence shell, and it wants to complete its octet by accepting 2 more electrons.
+$S = 2,8,6$ having 6 electrons in the valence shell, so it can complete its octet by accepting 2 more electrons.

 So, there will be an electron transfer between them as follows: